Addiction Recovery

 Packing

-Before entering rehab, you will want to pack the following items:
+Before entering inpatient care, you will want to pack the following items:

 • Comfortable clothing